 Simone I’m loving my time with students and staff.
 Everyone is really supportive.
 This is my fourth week and I can’t wait to get back after the holidays.
 Look after yourself – Mia Text from Tutor.

-- Community Visitors are required in most cases to have had the influenza vaccine and ensure that they have it every year.
+- Aged Care Volunteer Visitors are required in most cases to have had the influenza vaccine and ensure that they have it every year.
 We required evidence of initial and annual vaccination.
 Any issues will be discussed on a case by case basis.

 - If you use your car for volunteering, then your car must be insured.
 It is strongly recommended that you have full comprehensive insurance.

 - You will be required to completed a ‘Driver declaration form’ and provide evidence that your car is insured.
 It is recommended that you check with your insurance company whether there is any restriction related to using your car for work/volunteering purposes

 - Being punctual and reliable is very important.
 Keep to your promises and always be on time for a planned catch up.